 THINGS TO DO......
 Eden Court Theatre, Culloden Battlefield, Fort George, Loch Ness and fabled "Monster", Whisky Trails and Distilleries, Bottlenose Dolphin Cruises, Castles and Cairns, Walks and Waterfalls, Cruises and Tours, Golf Resorts, Scottish Open 2014, Fishing, Hillwalking, Watersports, Wintersports, Cairngorms National Park, Museum, Art Galleries, Historical Sites, Pringle Woollen Mill, Castles galore! - National Trust for Scotland Brodie Castle, Cawdor Castle, Stuart Castle, Urquhart Castle all being within the vicinity - Hollywood material indeed!
 Jacobite Loch Ness cruises and tours sailing throughout the year.

-Restaurants - all within minutes walk from Ivybank
+Restaurants - all within a few minutes walk from Ivybank

 Cafe 1 +44 (0)1463 226 200

 This great Inverness restaurant is ideal for lunch or dinner in relaxed surroundings.
 The menu is